SENIOR FARMER’S MARKET NUTRITION PROGRAM

 Contact Melissa Larson, Food Access & Resources Manager at 715-280-3238, or email her at mlarson@wcap.org.

-You may sign up directly at your local Aging and Disability Resource Center (ADRC office).
+You may sign up directly at your local ADRC office.
 If you live in West CAP’s service area, see below for the contact numbers you may call to learn how to sign up locally in your county of residence:

 Barron County : 715-537-6225